Developer Information

 Documentation process

-Documentation can also be built locally by ensuring that pandoc is installed, e.g. via conda install pandoc, and then running
+Documentation can also be built locally by ensuring that pandoc is installed, e.g. via uv pip install pandoc, and then running

 cd docs && make clean && make html